Updated: 2 days ago

 They are all sorts of reasons why this initiative lacks the appearance of balance.
 Even as we write this blog one of our client community solicitors has written to advise us to expect an Order for Possession to be received while she is on holiday, but she is experiencing severe delays with Willesden County Court.
 This Court is renowned for being slow to transfer judgments and orders and there are other Courts we could name.

 Judgment Creditors will receive limited support from this new 12 centre system.
-They can inform the centre that the warrant has been suspended, tell the Centre what to do if the debtor is found to be vulnerable and respond to a request for further information.
+They can inform the centre that the request for warrant of control has been suspended, tell the Centre what to do if the debtor is found to be vulnerable and respond to a request for further information.

 So, what is the cost of all this management and support for both parties to the judgment or order?
 Our infrastructure is in place.
 The innovation is paid for from the fees we charge as High Court Enforcement Officers which are set by statute.
 There is no cost to the public purse.
 And in both areas, we are engaged and interested in the needs of the parties.